 Gauge: 5 stitches and 8 rows = 1 inch (Please note that for this particular knitting project gauge isn't important)

-You can use any worsted weight yarn you like.
+Notes: You can use any worsted weight yarn you like.
 And since these mittens are made in Garter stitch they will stretch quite a bit.

-When you cast on stitches you are casting on the length so if you would like to have them longer to go up your arm just cast on more stitches.
+If you would like to knit them longer to go up your arm just cast on more stitches.
 It's really that simple.

-Cast on 27 stitches.
+Cast on 27 stitches

 Simply wrap your knitting around your hand to see how they fit.
 Snug enough?
 Not too tight?
 Just right?
 Awesome, then you're done.

 Bind off loosely.

-Finish: Fold square lengthwise so that garter stitch ridges form vertical stripes.
+Finish: Fold your square lengthwise so the garter stitch ridges form vertical stripes.